top of page

-Painted Frogs are very active and enjoy as much floor space as can be provided.
+• Dart Frogs are very active and enjoy as much floor space as can be provided.
 “Floor space” can consist of a custom background, the sides of the terrarium, vines, driftwood, plants, etc and not just the floor.
-They will utilize just about every inch of “floor space” in a terrarium.
-Depending on the species they may prefer a horizontal or a vertically-oriented tank, although all Painted Frogs will climb to some extent.
+Depending on the species they may prefer a horizontal or a vertically-oriented tank, although all Dart Frogs will climb to some extent.

-We strongly recommend against mixing different Painted Frog species in the same enclosure.
+• We strongly recommend against mixing different Dart Frog species in the same enclosure.
 They each come from unique and separate geographic locations, and each type has different adult sizes and territorial behaviors.

 It is often more cost effective to culture your own feeder bugs, and can be done with relative ease.